vennbury/lessons/python/basics/prerequisites/workflow-exercise.md

 # Practicing Your Workflow

-This exercise is a foundation of your workflow for the whole course.
+This exercise is the foundation of your workflow for the whole course.
 You will practice creating GitHub repositories, cloning them on your computer, creating files with the Command Line Interface (CLI), adding to the staging area, committing, and pushing all of the changes to GitHub.
 <br><br>

 ## Exercise